Skip to Content

 Logistics in Fall

-By mid-September, most of the campgrounds in Yellowstone close for the season, and the lodges are soon to follow.
+By mid-September, most of the campgrounds in Yellowstone will be closed for the season, and the lodges will be soon to follow.
 The majority of the lodges in Yellowstone are closed by the end of October.

-Road closures begin in mid-October and by the first week of November, most roads are closed for the season.
+Road closures begin in mid-October, and by the first week of November, most roads will be closed for the season.

-The park is officially preparing for the snow and more inclement weather of the winter.
+The park is officially preparing for the snow and more inclement winter weather.

 Wildlife in Fall